mrjd-byte/Z-Flux/README.md

 - **Password Hashing** — All user passwords are securely hashed using bcrypt before storage.
 Plaintext credentials are never saved.
 - **Secure Transactions** — Wallet-to-wallet transfers include validation, status tracking, and atomic balance updates to ensure transaction integrity.
-- **API Key Protection** — All API keys (including OpenRouter) are stored exclusively in server-side environment variables and never exposed to the client.
+- **API Key Protection** — All API keys (including OpenAI) are stored exclusively in server-side environment variables and never exposed to the client.
 - **Environment Variable Protection** — Sensitive credentials are managed through `.env` files excluded from version control via `.gitignore`.
 - **User Data Isolation** — Authentication ensures each user can only access their own wallets, transactions, budgets, and transfer history.
 - **Safe Financial Handling** — Financial data is processed only for app functionality — no sharing with third parties, no unnecessary data collection.